 This is what Bellwether Farms Carmody looks like sliced:

 No wax coating and no plastic.
 (Note: the wax coating on most cheeses is paraffin, a petroleum product.)
 What you see on the outside is the bare rind.
 But of course, that’s only if you buy a whole wheel.
-Cut portions of cheese come wrapped… Read the rest
+Cut portions of cheese come wrapped in plastic… Read the rest

 In the same week that Pepsico pulled its SunChips compostable PLA package off grocery store shelves, Stonyfield Farm announced its new PLA yogurt cups.
 And while I pretty much dissed the SunChips bag in my post last week, I am feeling a little warmer towards Stonyfield’s effort.
 Not hot.
 Not warm and fuzzy.
 But while I think there are better options, I have to concede that the new yogurt cup is a step in the right direction, and I’ll tell you why.
 (Of course I’ll tell you why.
 That’s the purpose of this blog.)